1. Begin at the Prairie Tillers Mural (Caryl Yasko, 1980) at the Center Street

 (1857) at the corner of N Prairie and W Main St.

-Related Video: Landmark Trek 8: The Basset House.
+Related Video: Landmark Trek 8: The Basset House by James Olm.
 An educational, mini-documentary on the history of Whitewater, Wisconsin from its past to the present.

-Related Video: Landmark Trek 6: Victoria on Main.
+Related Video: Landmark Trek 6: Victoria on Main by James Olm.
 An educational, mini-documentary on the history of Whitewater, Wisconsin from its past to the present.

 Neighborhood sign.

-Related Video: Landmark Trek 2: The Birge Fountain.
+Related Video: Landmark Trek 2: The Birge Fountain by James Olm.
 An educational, mini-documentary on the history of the Birge Fountain in Whitewater, Wisconsin from its past to the present.

-Related Video: Landmark Trek 7: The White Memorial Libary An educational, mini-documentary on the history of the White Memorial Library in Whitewater, Wisconsin from its past to the present.
+Related Video: Landmark Trek 7: The White Memorial Libary by James Olm.
+An educational, mini-documentary on the history of the White Memorial Library in Whitewater, Wisconsin from its past to the present.

 The Whitewater Public Library is two blocks to the south of this location at the corner of S Church and W Center streets.

-55. Congratulations!
-You completed the 4.5+ mile walk around
+66. Congratulations!
+You have completed the 4.5+ mile walk around

 Whitewater!
 I hope that you discovered some interesting sights of Whitewater.